-Figure 3: Photographed here is Joseph Weber and one of his gravitational wave detectors.
-[6] An interferometer is an instrument in which the interference of two beams of light is employed to make precise measurements, and scientists started using these in detecting gravitational waves.
+This hunt for gravitational waves soon led to the development of a new technique for detection, which would be known as the Michelson Fabry-Perot Interferometer.
+An interferometer is an instrument in which the interference of two beams of light is employed to make precise measurements, and scientists started using these in detecting gravitational waves.
 The Michelson Interferometer first found its origins in the late 1800s.
-The Michelson-Morley experiment had used this device to measure a thing called Ether, a medium that light traveled through and was believed to be transparent [7].
+The Michelson-Morley experiment had used this device to attempt to detect something called Ether, a medium that light traveled through and was believed to be transparent [7].
 The mechanics of the device used in this experiment, the Michelson Interferometer, is what inspired the Fabry-Perot variant.
 The Michelson interferometer is an instrument that measures small changes in optical path length.
-As seen in Figure 3, it takes a beam of light and uses a splitter to send this beam into two perpendicular directions.
+As seen in Figure 4, it takes a beam of light and uses a splitter to send this beam into two perpendicular directions.
 A mirror causes these two beams to reflect and bounce back in the direction they came from, where they will eventually combine and create interference, hence the name "interferometer" [8].
 Changes can be observed by how much interference is created by looking at bright or dark "fringes", or constructive/deconstructive interference.